-The Strategy is arranged into chapters that follow this introduction, supported by a number of appendices and stand alone documents.
+The Strategy is arranged into chapters that follow this introduction.

 Chapter 2 sets out the higher level policies informing the strategy and summarises the main objectives and priorities of local policies and the Area Action Plans (AAPs).
 The national policy agenda is also addressed.